CarPlay

-CarPlay is an Apple standard which enables a car radio or head unit to be a display and a controller for an iOS device.
-It is available on all iPhone models beginning with iPhone 5 running iOS 7.1 or later.
+CarPlay is an Apple standard that enables a car radio or automotive head unit to be a display and controller for an iOS device.
+It is available on iPhone 5 and later models running iOS 7.1 or later.

-According to Apple's website, all major vehicle manufacturers are using CarPlay.
-Vehicles without CarPlay can have vehicle audio products from automotive aftermarket suppliers fitted.
+More than 800 car and motorcycle models support CarPlay, according to Apple.
+Vehicle owners can add support by installing certain aftermarket vehicle audio products.
+Most CarPlay systems connect to iOS through USB, some are wireless, and wireless support can be added through aftermarket dongles.
+CarPlay Ultra, a more integrated version of CarPlay, was first announced on Aston Martin DBX707 in May 2025.

 Software

-Apple's own CarPlay-enabled apps include:
+Apple's CarPlay-enabled apps include: